Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>[=Authorization tokens=] are requested from all authorization services referenced by the selected adaptation sets.</figcaption>
 </figure>

-DASH clients will use zero or more [=authorization tokens=] depending on the number of authorization service URLs defined for the set of content keys in use.
+DASH clients will use zero or more [=authorization tokens=] depending on the number of authorization service URLs defined for the set of [=content keys=] in use.
 One [=authorization token=] is requested from each distinct authorization service URL.
-The authorization service URL is specified individually for each [=DRM system=] and content key (i.e. it is part of the [=DRM system configuration=]).
-Services SHOULD use a single [=authorization token=] covering all content keys and [=DRM systems=] but MAY divide the scope of [=authorization tokens=] if appropriate (e.g. different [=DRM systems=] might use different license server vendors that use mutually incompatible license token formats).
+The authorization service URL is specified individually for each [=DRM system=] and [=content key=] (i.e. it is part of the [=DRM system configuration=]).
+Services SHOULD use a single [=authorization token=] covering all [=content keys=] and [=DRM systems=] but MAY divide the scope of [=authorization tokens=] if appropriate (e.g. different [=DRM systems=] might use different license server vendors that use mutually incompatible license token formats).

 Note: Path or query string parameters in the authorization service URL can be used to differentiate between license server implementations (and their respective [=authorization token=] formats).

 DASH clients SHOULD cache and reuse [=authorization tokens=] up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
-DASH clients SHOULD discard the [=authorization token=] and request a new one if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or the expiration time is in the future (see [[#CPS-lr-model-errors]]).
+DASH clients SHALL discard the [=authorization token=] and request a new one if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or the expiration time is in the future (see [[#CPS-lr-model-errors]]).

 Before requesting an [=authorization token=], a DASH client SHALL take the authorization service URL and add or replace the `kids` query string parameter containing a comma-separated list in ascending alphanumeric order of `default_KID` values obtained from the MPD.
 This list SHALL contain every `default_KID` for which proof of authorization is requested from this authorization service (i.e. every distinct `default_KID` for which the same URL was specified in `dashif:authzurl`).

 To request an [=authorization token=], a DASH client SHALL make an HTTP GET request to this modified URL, attaching to the request any standard contextual information used by the underlying platform and allowed by active security policy (e.g. HTTP cookies).
-This data can be used by the authorization service to identify the user and assess their access rights.
+This data can be used by the authorization service to identify the user and device and assess their access rights.

 Note: For DASH clients operating on the web platform, effective use of the authorization service may require the authorization service to exist on the same origin as the website hosting the DASH client in order to share the session cookies.

 If the HTTP response status code indicates a successful result and `Content-Type: text/plain`, the HTTP response body is the authorization token.

 <div class="example">
-Consider an MPD that specifies the authorization service URL `https://example.com/Authorize` for the content keys with `default_KID` values `1611f0c8-487c-44d4-9b19-82e5a6d55084` and `db2dae97-6b41-4e99-8210-493503d5681b`.
+Consider an MPD that specifies the authorization service URL `https://example.com/Authorize` for the [=content keys=] with `default_KID` values `1611f0c8-487c-44d4-9b19-82e5a6d55084` and `db2dae97-6b41-4e99-8210-493503d5681b`.

 The generated URL would then be `https://example.com/Authorize?kids=1611f0c8-487c-44d4-9b19-82e5a6d55084,db2dae97-6b41-4e99-8210-493503d5681b` to which a DASH client would make a GET request: